nikagrawal90/Chatroom/README.md

 # Chatroom
-A console based chatroom to connect with your friends
+A console based chatroom using python to connect with your friends

 - Change the server in client.py from '127.0.0.1' to IP address of machine used as server.
 - Run the server.py on the server.